mvdicesare/DogsC/README.md

 1.  `fetchAllBreeds` has a completion block as a parameter.
 It returns an array of Breeds.
 2. `fetchBreedImageURLs` has a breed and a completion block as a parameter.
 It returns an Array of Image URLs as NSStrings.
-3. `fetchBreedImageURLs` has a breed, subBreed, and a completion block as a parameter.
+3. `fetchSubBreedImageURLs` has a breed, subBreed, and a completion block as a parameter.
 It returns an Array of Image URLs as NSStrings.
 4. `fetchImageData` has a NSURL and a completion block as a parameter that returns imageData in the form of NSData.

 Create a shared instance as a private method.